-In any case, Prerna Singh wasn’t going to let it stand, so she released this kickass video in collaboration with The Quint, explaining what went down and why we should not sit back and ignore messages from creeps.
+In any case, Prerna Singh wasn’t going to let it stand, so she released this kickass video in collaboration with The Quint, explaining what went down and why girls and women should not sit back and ignore messages from creeps.

 Facebook deleted her posts, explaining that, ‘Sharing private conversations and naming and shaming, as per our standards, violates our bullying policies.’
 Go figure.

 But naming and shaming her abuser still kinda worked.
-Kavitha was flooded with messages of support, and three days later, her harasser deactivated his profile.
+Kavithaa was flooded with messages of support, and three days later, her harasser deactivated his profile.

-Many people are appalled by the kind of abuse taking place online, and will support those who make that abuse public (#ProTip: if you receive abuse on Facebook, try (also) sharing it on other social media platforms so that Facebook’s ‘Community Standards’ don’t get in the way).
+Many people are appalled by the kind of abuse taking place online, and will support women who make that abuse public (#ProTip: If you receive abuse on Facebook, try (also) sharing it on other social media platforms so that Facebook’s ‘Community Standards’ don’t get in the way).